-ST Lite_Ver1.0 1 ST INTRODUCTION
+ST Lite_Ver3.0 1 ST INTRODUCTION

-- Dedicated tamper-resistant design based on synthesizable glue logic and secure topology - Dedicated hardware mechanisms against side-channel attacks - Secure DES and AES Symmetric Cryptography support - Secure TORNADOTM-T coprocessor for the support of RSA and ECC cryptographic operations - One Hardware Digital True Random Number Generator (DTRNG FRO) that meets PTG.2 class of BSI-AIS31 (German scheme) and some of ANSSI RGS requirements (French Scheme).
-Four other DTRNG belong to the TOE but are not TSF - The IC Dedicated Software includes: - Two optional modular arithmetic libraries, one for the support of RSA (with SHA) cryptographic operations(optional), one for the support of RSA and ECC (with SHA) cryptographic operations(optional) - A DTRNG FRO library (v1.0) built around Hardware DTRNG FRO.
-This library meets some of ANSSI requirements (French scheme) - Another DTRNG FRO library (v2.0) built around Hardware DTRNG FRO.
-This library meets some of ANSSI requirements (French scheme) as well as PTG.2 class of BSI-AIS31 (German scheme) - An EHP DTRNG FRO library built around Hardware DTRNG FRO.
-This library generates random numbers that pass Test Procedure A specified by AIS31 standard - The main hardware blocks of the S3K250A/S3K232A/S3K212A Integrated Circuit are described in Figure 1 below:
+Dedicated tamper-resistant design based on synthesizable glue logic and secure topology

+- Dedicated hardware mechanisms against side-channel attacks - Secure DES and AES Symmetric Cryptography support - Secure TORNADOTM-T coprocessor for the support of RSA and ECC cryptographic operations - One Hardware Digital True Random Number Generator (DTRNG FRO) that meets PTG.2 class of BSI-AIS31 (German scheme) and some of ANSSI RGS requirements (French Scheme).
+Four other DTRNG belong to the TOE but are not TSF - The IC Dedicated Software includes: - Three optional modular arithmetic libraries for the support of RSA and ECC (with SHA) cryptographic operations (optional) - A DTRNG FRO library v1.0 built around Hardware DTRNG FRO.
+These libraries meet some of ANSSI requirements (French scheme) only if guidance of section 3.3 of [DTRNG_FRO_AN_1.41] is strictly followed - A DTRNG FRO library v2.0 built around Hardware DTRNG FRO.
+This library meets some of ANSSI requirements (French scheme) as well as PTG.2 class of BSI-AIS31(German scheme) only if guidance of section 3.3 of [DTRNG_FRO_AN_1.61] is strictly followed - A DTRNG FRO libraries v2.2 built around Hardware DTRNG FRO.
+This library meets some of ANSSI requirements (French scheme) as well as PTG.2 class of BSI-AIS31(German scheme) - Two EHP DTRNG FRO libraries built around Hardware DTRNG FRO.
+These libraries generate random numbers that pass Test Procedure A specified by AIS31 standard - The main hardware blocks of the S3K250A/S3K232A/S3K212A Integrated Circuit are described in Figure 1 below: